vidit-me/react-native-jitsi-meet/README.md

 The package can be invoked in two modes

 1. As a new Activity/UIViewController on top of RN Application
-2. As a view inside the RN Application
+2. As a RN View

 ```js
 import JitsiMeet, { JitsiMeetView } from '@bortolilucas/react-native-jitsimeet';